Tejaaswini28499/Training-Devops/Linux Commands /Linux basic commands.md

-pwd - present working directory rm *.txt - in directory remove only .text file rm -rf * - delete all note: dont use this command as a root user as it deletes entire system
+pwd - present working directory rm *.txt - in directory remove only .text file rm -rf * - delete all note: don't use this command as a root user as it deletes entire system

 mkdir image{1..5} - To create 5 image with naming image1, image2..image5
 touch Filename{1..5}.txt - to create 5 files with "Filename1.txt , Filename2.txt...
 Filename5.txt"